Teebarh/jupyterhub/docs/source/reference/proxy.md

 A routespec, which will appear in these methods, is a string describing a route to be proxied, such as `/user/name/`.
 A routespec will:

-1. always end with `/`
+1. Always end with `/`.
-2. always start with `/` if it is a path-based route `/proxy/path/`
+2. Always start with `/` if it is a path-based route `/proxy/path/`.
-3. precede the leading `/` with a host for host-based routing, e.g.
+3. Precede the leading `/` with a host for host-based routing, e.g.
-   `host.tld/proxy/path/`
+   `host.tld/proxy/path/`.

 ### Adding a route